 Wanting to collaborate with another NFP?
 Is a Memorandum of Understanding or Heads of Agreement right for your arrangement?

-In the first in a series of Insights on structures to assist not for profits working together, Sarah Johnson considers Memoranda of Understanding and Heads of Agreement.
+In the first in a series of Insights on structures to assist not for profits working together, Piper Alderman considers Memoranda of Understanding and Heads of Agreement.

 Even before COVID-19 began to have a profound impact on the Not-for-profit sector, NFPs faced increasing complexity in terms of legal compliance, attracting donor and government funding and the need for diversification of their service offerings.
 COVID-19 has exacerbated these factors by significantly increasing demand for services provided by NFPs and compliance costs whilst, in many cases, simultaneously reducing public donations.